 Lowestoft also boasts three Enterprise Zones which have seen significant growth leveraging over £43m of public and private sector investment, creating 900+ new jobs to date.
 The Enterprise Zones will be the catalyst for further interventions needed to realise this opportunity with partners maximise private sector investment.

-The project will create, new, high value jobs and unlock future inward investment, securing the town’s future as a hub for the clean energy sector.
-The development will include two key elements at vital entry points to the port:
+The Port Gateway project will create, new, high value jobs and unlock future inward investment, securing the town’s future as a hub for the clean energy sector.
+The development see the following improvements:

 In 2021 Associated British Ports launched the Port of Lowestoft Masterplan setting out ambitious plans until 2040.

-The Lowestoft Eastern Energy Facility (LEEF) is a £25M investment that will create 360m of berthing space with an increased depth of 5.35m for simultaneous use by three Service Operational Vessels (SOV).
+The Lowestoft Eastern Energy Facility (LEEF) is a £34minvestment that will create 360m of berthing space with an increased depth of 5.35m for simultaneous use by three Service Operational Vessels (SOV).
 In addition, it will provide 1 acre of port side space that is tailored to industry requirements.

 For further information please click here